huonw/crossworder/README.md

 ## Output
 The output is LaTeX.
 It loads the following packages: `inputenc`, `fontenc`, `lmodern`, `geometry`, `tikz`, `multicol` and `amsmath`.

-The crossword grid is draw using Ti*k*Z, and the clues are placed in two columns using `multicol`.
+The crossword grid is draw using TikZ, and the clues are placed in two columns using `multicol`.

 ## License
 See LICENSE